hansemannn/hook-swift-frameworks/README.md

 ##### Note 1:
 This is required since Swift currently does not have ABI-stability which is expected to be supported in future versions of Swift.
 Until then, you always need to use the Swift version that the framework was compiled with.

+##### Note 2:
+If you use Hyperloop, you can add this hook as a plugin.
+To do so:

+  1. Place the ti.dynamiclib.js file in <your-project-root>/plugins/ti.swiftsupport/hooks (create dirs)
+  2. Add the plugin to your tiapp: <plugin>ti.swiftsupport</plugin>

 ### License
 Apache 2.0